AshokKumarChoppadandi/SparkExamples/SparkByKeyOperations/README.md

 Spark RDD reduceByKey function merges the values for each key using an associative reduce function (it should be Commutative and Associative in mathematical nature).
 When called on a dataset of (K, V) pairs, returns a dataset of (K, V) pairs where the values for each key are aggregated using the given reduce function.
 The function should be able to take arguments of same type and it returns same result data type.
 Like in groupByKey, the number of reduce tasks is configurable through an optional second argument.

 	reduceByKey(function) - this produces hash-partitioned output with existing number of partitions / tasks reduceByKey(function, [numTasks]) - this produces hash-partitioned output with the given number of partitions / tasks reduceByKey(partitioner, function) - this produces the output using the given Partitioner and the Reducer function.

 ## aggregateByKey
 ---

 Spark aggregateByKey function aggregates the values of each key, using given combine functions and a neutral “zero value”.
 The aggregateByKey function aggregates values for each key and and returns a different type of value for that key. aggregateByKey function in Spark accepts total 3 parameters,

-	i.
 	Initial value or Zero value
-		It can be 0 if aggregation is type of sum of all values It can be Double.MaxValue if aggregation objective is to find minimum value It can be Double.MinValue value if aggregation objective is to find maximum value It can be an empty List or Map object, if we just want a respective collection as an output for each key ii.
-Sequence operation function which transforms/merges data of one type [V] to another type [U] iii.
-Combination operation function which merges multiple transformed type [U] to a single type
+		It can be 0 if aggregation is type of sum of all values It can be Double.MaxValue if aggregation objective is to find minimum value It can be Double.MinValue value if aggregation objective is to find maximum value It can be an empty List or Map object, if we just want a respective collection as an output for each key Sequence operation function which transforms/merges data of one type [V] to another type [U] Combination operation function which merges multiple transformed type [U] to a single type

 ## combineByKey
 ---